KevinDaGame/VoxelSniper-Reimagined/README.md

 - Keep the number of commits to a minimum.
 We want to look over the commit and basically see what you've done.
 - Give us a good description to what you've done.
 - Try to submit one change in one pull request and try to link it to the issue in the tracker if possible.
-- Code should adhere to the [Google java style guide ](https://google.github.io/styleguide/javaguide.html)
+- Code should be formatted using the intellij formatter to insure a consistent style throughout the project